emagaram/104HW/hw5/README.md

 <h1>Known issues</h1>

 I'm not sure if you  wanted two :: or not.
+I also ran out of time again to delete memory in TwitEng but I know I needed to delete contents of users, mentionfeeds, and more

 <h1>Development notes</h1>